jaredbradley243/JavaScript30-Vanilla-JS-Drum-Kit/README.md

 2. How to use audio files in a web application

 ### Customizations
-* I added mobile functionality to the Drum Kit using the <b>touchstart event</b> and the <b>dataset property</b> of each button.
+* I added mobile functionality to the Drum Kit using the <b>click event</b> and the <b>dataset property</b> of each button.
 The original tutorial did not cover mobile functionality.

 ### What could be improved
 - [ ] How to solve mobile zoom issue when buttons are pressed.